Madras Orthodox Diocese: Today

 Since the demise of H.G.
 Mar Dionysius in 1997, H.G.
 Dr. Yakob Mar Irenaios Metropolitan led the diocese.
 The Diocese celebrated its Silver Jubilee in 2004 and launched several charitable and social development programmes.
 Territorial and institutional growth caused the Diocese to be divided into three Madras, Bangalore and Brahmavar Dioceses.
 The diocese has 64 independent parishes and many more congregations including 9 cathedrals.
 Sixty-five priests serve the parishioners, including 6 Cor-episcopas, 1 Cor-episcopa ramban, 4 rambans, and 4 retirees.

 The diocese has a charitable institution called Snehabhavan, which is a guidance centre for patients undergoing treatment in Christian Medical College, Vellore.

-Mercy Home is a home for physically challenged children in Eluru, Andhra Pradesh.
-Almost all parishes operate elementary and higher secondary schools.
-One degree college operates in Narasimharajapuram, South canara, and two colleges run under control of the parishes.
-They are St.Mary’s college, Brahmavar and St. Thomas College, Koyambedu, Chennai.

-This diocese includes non-Malayalee communities consisting of Konkani Christians with Konkani Priests, worshiping in Konkani language in Brahmavar.
-Another community of Telugu inhabits Eluru with Telugu Evangelists.
+This diocese includes non-Malayalee communities consisting of Tamil Christians with Tamil Priests, worshiping in Tamil language in Salem, Dindigul and Sri Lanka.
 The diocese also runs 2 guesthouses in Chennai city for youngsters who came to study as well as work.